C0C0AN/MSc_thesis_MirjamSchneider/open lab notebook/august_2018.md

 - created csv-files in matlab for LDC matrices (rsa)
   - got 1x190 array and I do not get how to transform this into a 20x20 matrix, because the 0-diagonal is missing and I need to mirror the 190 values in a correct way along this diagonal
   - visualization in matlab is possible (but makes no sense), visualization in python not possible

+# week 20.08.-24.08.
+- wrote parts of introduction to my thesis
+  - basic fMRI part
+  - what is a music genre
+  - music feature extraction
+  - aims and hypotheses
+  - started with: Previous literature and introduction to RSA and PCM
+- read about RSA, PCM and MVPA in general
+- tried some analyses using URIAL
+  - there seems to be a problem, Peer is going to look at it